I’M DOING THE MONGOL RALLY!!

 Planning Our Mongol Rally Route

-You would think that doing the Mongol Rally would be just as easy as hopping into a car and start driving endlessly until you hit Mongolia.
+You would think that doing the Mongol Rally would be just as easy as hopping on a car and driving endlessly until you hit Mongolia.
 Well, that’s part of the general idea of what we’re doing, but it is a far cry from the reality of planning this adventure.

 During this past month, I’ve spent countless hours researching and planning this adventure.

 I know my team and I, The Drama of Llama, are far from having a fully planned trip (and in a way that’s part of the fun of the Mongol Rally), but at least we are making sure that we can get from point A, London; to point B, Ulaanbaatar… even if it is with our car held up together with duck tape and pushed by Bactrian camels.

 Now that we are a full team, we had to sit down to discuss the preliminary route, or at least, the list of countries we plan to cross.
 Why?
 Visas!